filrg/pcprep/USAGE.md

 ##### `screen-area-estimation <camera=JSON> <output-estimation=JSON>`
 Estimate the portion of the screen occupied by the processing point cloud, given a specific camera trajectory.
 - `camera=JSON`
-  Specifies the JSON file path of the camera trajectory in MVP matrix.
+  Specifies the JSON file path of the camera trajectory in the MVP matrix.
 An example JSON can be found [here](assets/cam-matrix.json).
 - `output-estimation=JSON`
   Specifies the output JSON file for each processing point cloud.

 #### Save Viewport
 ##### `save-viewport <camera=JSON> <background-color=R,G,B> <output-png(s)=FILE>`
-Calculate the camera viewport when view the processing point cloud given a camera trajectory and the background color.
+Calculate the camera viewport when viewing the processing point cloud, given a camera trajectory and the background color.
 - `camera=JSON`
-  Specifies the JSON file path of the camera trajectory in MVP matrix.
+  Specifies the JSON file path of the camera trajectory in the MVP matrix.
 An example JSON can be found [here](assets/cam-matrix.json).
 - `background-color=R,G,B`
   Specifies the background color for the viewport in RGB.
   Example: `255,255,255` for black.
 - `output-png(s)=FILE`
   Specifies the output PNG image(s) for each processing point cloud.
-  Example: `view%04d.tile%04d.png`, notice the first `%04d` is for viewport index (if the input JSON have multiple MVP matrixes), second `%04d` is for tile index.
+  Example: `view%04d.tile%04d.png`, notice the first `%04d` is for viewport index (if the input JSON has multiple MVP matrixes), second `%04d` is for tile index.

 ---